 Institutions: Can’t Live Without ‘Em

-An important thing to keep in mind throughout the rest of this pamphlet is that economics – as well as other areas of social life (community, kinship, etc.) – is created in the interplay between humans and institutions.
+An important thing to keep in mind throughout the rest of this pamphlet is that the economy – as well as other areas of social life (community, kinship, etc.) – is created in the interplay between humans and institutions.
 It isn’t one or the other.

-Institutions are real things, structures and processes that dictate the way we have to live to some extent; they are the frameworks through which we carry out a lot of our lives.
+Institutions are real things, material structures and processes that dictate the way we have to live to some extent.
+Some institutions are relations (like marriage, for example), and some have a physical element to them (like a bank), but ultimately, they are the same in the sense that they are the frameworks through which we carry out a lot of our lives.
 Institutions, for example, that dictate what I mentioned above about having to work in order to buy in order to survive and so on.
-I, as an individual, did not decide that, so on some level, I am being acted upon by the foundations of our society, by the stuff – the factories and social norms and governments and so on.
+I, as an individual, did not decide that, so on some level, I am being acted upon by the material foundations of our society, by the stuff – the factories and social norms and governments and so on.

 That’s important for two reasons.
 The first is that it points out that, when we criticize capitalism, we aren’t really talking about individuals.
 Sure, some capitalists are mean, and they treat their workers poorly, and they run conservative think tanks, and they are willingly responsible for the death and suffering of a great many people.
 But a lot of capitalists are just people playing the game.
 Most people who start the board game with extra points use them to get more points, and that makes perfect sense.
 Within the logic of the system, capitalists would be silly not to play by the rules of the game.
 The rest of us, too, are playing the game when we go to work or put money in a bank or buy fast food or what have you.
 It would be silly to attack that, as most of us have very little choice and flexibility of how to play within the game that’s already on, with its rules already defined before we were born.